Jacob Morrier

 Online competitive action games are a very popular form of entertainment.
 While most are respectfully enjoyed by millions of players, a small group of players engages in disruptive behavior, such as cheating and hate speech.
 Identifying and subsequently moderating these toxic players is a challenging task.
 Previous research has only studied specific aspects of this problem using curated data and with limited access to real-world moderation practices.
 In contrast, our work offers a unique and holistic view of the universal challenges of moderating disruptive behavior in online systems.
 We combine an analysis of a large dataset from a popular online competitive first-person action title (Call of Duty®: Modern Warfare®II) with insights from stakeholders involved in moderation.
 We identify six universal challenges related to handling disruptive behaviors in such games.
 We discuss challenges omitted by prior work, such as handling high-volume imbalanced data or ensuring the comfort of human moderators.
 We also offer a discussion of possible technical, design, and policy approaches to mitigating these challenges.

-Conditionally Accepted, Journal of Politics.
+Forthcoming, Journal of Politics.

 Challenger Entry and Electoral Accountability [Online Appendix]

-Revised and Resubmitted, Political Science Research and Methods.
+Conditionally Accepted (Replication Pending), Political Science Research and Methods.

 This article offers a rationale for candidates who voluntarily and preemptively place a cap on the number of terms they will eventually be in office.
 I build my analysis on a standard political agency model, to which I add an election campaign in which candidates can commit not to seek a second term.
 Pledging to term limits allows candidates to: (i) signal their private type and (ii) shield themselves from career concerns.
 By doing so, politicians leverage the fact that voters endogenously prefer to elect candidates who do not seek reelection because they either: (i) have, on average, more desirable characteristics or (ii) distort their policy decisions to a lesser extent.
 As a result, candidates who pledge to term limits have a higher probability of being elected in the first place.
 I show that there are plausible circumstances under which term limits pledges can be informative and simultaneously beneficial to voters.